Main content of the website

 Animals Running Loose

-We know that accidents happen and pets get loose sometimes.
 If your pet is registered, and you report that your pet is missing as soon as possible, our Animal Control Officer can help you find your pet, and we won't penalize you.
-All that we ask is residents demonstrate an earnest effort to find and retrieve their pet.
+All that we ask is that residents demonstrate an earnest effort to find and retrieve their pets.

 We will fine pet owners who show a consistent pattern of losing their dogs and not taking proactive steps to find them.